hossam-magdy/hboot/README.md

 - on Ubuntu:

   - use the "Disks" manager, `gparted`, or `parted` for partitioning
-  - not yet known a solid way for `GRUBLegacy` installation on Ubuntu 12.04 or later, except for restoring a backup bin file.
+  - there is no known solid way for `GRUBLegacy` installation on later than Ubuntu 12.04, except for restoring a backup bin file.

     A full backup file can be found in `install/grub_mbr`, which is of exact size of **9216 bytes** including the MBR and few more bytes afterwards.